rearc-data/delphi-covidcast-covid-19/product-description.md

 `geo_value` | `time_value` | `direction` | `value` | `stderr` | `sample_size`

-To learn about valid parameters and fields used in the Delphi's COVIDcast data, please visit the [Delphi Epidata GitHub repository](https://github.com/cmu-delphi/delphi-epidata/blob/master/docs/api/covidcast.md) where this project is actively maintained.
+To learn about the valid parameters and fields used in the Delphi's COVIDcast data, please visit the [Delphi Epidata GitHub repository](https://github.com/cmu-delphi/delphi-epidata/blob/master/docs/api/covidcast.md) where this project is actively maintained.

 ## More Information:
 - [Source: Delphi Epidata | An open API for Epidemiological Data](https://github.com/cmu-delphi/delphi-epidata)